-Sub-industries of the chemical sector: 132
+Sub-industries of the chemical sector:

 - Petrochemicals. (a) TÜPRAŞ (Turkish Petroleum Refineries Corporation) is an upstream producer which operates as the only integrated Refinery in Turkey with its 4 refineries in Izmit, Izmir, Kırıkkale and Batman.
 The company is Turkey's largest petroleum company with a crude processing capacity of 28.1 million tons per annum.
 It also owns a petrochemical production facility with an annual capacity of 50,000 tons. (b) PETKİM Petrokimya Holding A.Ş. is the only integrated petrochemical complex in Turkey, operates in Petkim-Aliağa complex in Izmir, producing a wide range of petrochemicals, including all common plastics.
 The total production of these petrochemicals meets about 30% of domestic demand. - Textiles.
-Polymer production related to textiles and the production of textile chemicals have also developed simultaneously. - Fertilizer production is concentrated in seven major companies: Tugsaş, Igsaş, Bagfas, Toros Gübre, Ege Gübre, Akdeniz Gübre and Gübre Fabrikalari, which are all private enterprises. - Pharmaceutical companies in Turkey manufacture a wide range of pharmaceutical products, mostly generic formulas. - In the soap and detergent industry there are many companies, about 15 of them being the major ones; among these there are multinational groups with worldwide reputations. - The paints and coatings industry has become one of the most dynamic sectors of the Turkish chemical industry: it produces about 800 000 tons/year of paints and coatings and is comprised of about 600 manufacturers, more than 20 of which are large-scale companies. - The largest soda factory in the Middle East is Eti Soda A.Ş. with a total capacity of 750.000 tons/year.
+Polymer production related to textiles and the production of textile chemicals have also developed simultaneously. - Fertilizer production is concentrated in seven major companies: Tugsaş, Igsaş, Bagfas, Toros Gübre, Ege Gübre, Akdeniz Gübre and Gübre Fabrikalari, which are all private enterprises. - Pharmaceutical companies in Turkey manufacture a wide range of pharmaceutical products, mostly generic formulas. - In the soap and detergent industry there are many companies, about 15 of them being the major ones; among these there are multinational groups with worldwide reputations. - The paints and coatings industry has became one of the most dynamic sectors of the Turkish chemical industry: it produces about 800 000 tons/year of paints and coatings and is comprised of about 600 manufacturers, more than 20 of which are large-scale companies. - The largest soda factory in the Middle East is Eti Soda A.Ş. with a total capacity of 750.000 tons/year. - Among chrome chemicals and chrome derivatives, some of the most important are produced in Turkey. - Most boron minerals and boron chemicals are produced and exported by Eti Maden İşletmeleri Genel Müdürlüğü. - In sodium sulphate production, Turkey ranks among the top producers in the world.